Solid WebID Profile

 Solid Profile

-A Solid Profile is...
+Extended Solid Profile

 Prefixes and Namespaces